rocicorp/ztunes/README.md

 ## Link Preloading

-And important consideration in any Zero app is what to preload.
-Our general advice is "anything data the app needs within one click".
+An important consideration in any Zero app is what to preload.
+Our general advice is "any data the app needs within one click".

-In TanStack we can mostly achieve this really elegantly by just using TanStack's built-in [preload feature](https://tanstack.com/router/v1/docs/framework/react/guide/preloading).
+In TanStack we can mostly achieve this elegantly via TanStack's built-in [preload feature](https://tanstack.com/router/v1/docs/framework/react/guide/preloading).

 Each `Route` defines a free `query` function which it uses in TanStack's `loader` method: